 4.3 Fixed Asset

 If the market value of fixed assets is more than £1,000 then you’ll need to pay 20% of this amount over to HMRC on the final VAT return.

 Don’t forget to keep all the paperwork to back up your calculations and workings for how you worked out the market value of your stock or assets – in the event of an inspection you would be asked to present these.

-Deregistering for VAT when Using the Flat Rate Scheme
+6. How to Deregister for VAT Under the Flat Rate Scheme

 Where a business deregisters for VAT registration and it is also using the flat rate scheme, there will be two dates leaving dates – one for the flat rate scheme and another for the main VAT registration.
 The business will leave the flat rate scheme one day before it deregisters fully for VAT.
 It must prepare all outstanding sales invoices before leaving the flat rate scheme.

-Then, on the final day, the business will operate under the rules of standard VAT.
-That means it can reclaim VAT on purchases on this date.
-That means it can be beneficial for the business to get as many invoices dated on the final day it is VAT registered so it can claim back all the VAT it can on the final VAT return (subject to the rules of stock and assets).
+On the final day, the business will operate under the rules of standard VAT.
+That means it can claim VAT on expenses on this date which can be beneficial for the business because it can claim back VAT on expenses on this day.